yukun-dong/how-to/Command-and-Response.md

     ```

 Now, you are all done with the code development of adding a new command and response into your bot app.
 You can just press `F5` to loca debug with the command-response bot, or use provision and deploy command to deploy the change to Azure.

+## How to extend command-response bot for notification
+TODO